ninaraffaela/Project_CaliforniaCalling/readme.md

 ## questions?

-- how do i define a proper h1?
+- how do i define a proper h1? california calling as h1, define width so it breaks. span for the second word
 - is there an easy way to alternate the sections in the body? (odd/even maybe?)
 - how do i give Calling the outline text?

 ## open